DimitriPalmer22/Relapse-Code-Documentation/README.md

 You can use any text editor to write Markdown.
 However, I recommend you use [Obsidian](https://obsidian.md/), a program that uses Markdown to create a personal knowledge base.
 It is free to use and has many features that make writing Markdown easier.

 > Make life easy for yourself.
 Don't use anything other than Obsidian.
-Also, Ob
+Also, Obsidian is a very powerful note-taking software in general.
+You should consider it for your personal use!

 Next, you need some way to commit your changes to the GitHub repository.
 I recommend you use GitHub Desktop for this.

-> Make life easy for yourself.
-Don't use Git Bash for this.
+> Make life easy for yourself. *Don't* use Git Bash for this.